Vanishing theorems for linearly obstructed divisors: Introduction

-The new perspective introduced in \cite{BraDumPos} is built upon the cohomological study of the strict transforms of effective only linearly obstructed divisors, the strict transforms being taken after blowing-up their linear base locus.
-Moreover in \cite{BraDumPos} a complete classification was given for effective divisors interpolating $s\le n+2$ general points, in which range the effective cone was known (see for example \cite{CDD}).
+The new perspective introduced in \cite{BraDumPos} is built upon the cohomological study of the strict transforms of effective and only linearly obstructed divisors.
+More precisely, the strict transforms are taken after subsequently blowing-up their linear base locus, first the lines, then the planes, etc. Moreover, in \cite{BraDumPos} a complete classification was given for effective divisors interpolating $s\le n+2$ general points with assigned multiplicities, in which range the effective cone was known (see for example \cite{CDD}).

-For every effective divisor $D$ in $\LL$, let $D_{(r)}$ denote the strict transform of $D$ in the space $X^n_{(r)}$ obtained as the blow-up of of $\PP^n$ along the linear base locus of $D$ up to dimension $r$, with $r\leq n-1$:
+For every effective divisor $D$, let $D_{(r)}$ denote the strict transform of $D$ in the space $X^n_{(r)}$ obtained as a sequence of blow-ups of $\PP^n$ along the linear base locus of $D$ up to dimension $r$, with $r\leq n-1$ (we refer to Section \ref{blow-up construction} for details about this construction):

+where $E_{I(\rho)}$ denotes the (strict transform of the) exceptional divisor of the linear subspace of $\PP^n$ of dimension $\rho$ spanned by the points parametrised by the multi-index $I(\rho)$ and $k_{I(\rho)}$ is the non-negative integer introduced in \eqref{mult k}, which is the multiplicity with which the aforementioned subspace is contained in the base locus; this will be proved in Section \ref{linear base locus lemma}.
+Let $\bar{r}$ be the maximum dimension of the linear base locus; we will set